Balance

 as 'having two scales'

-Morphological Analysis
+Morphological analysis

-- Etymon: Latin bilanx: 'having two scales'
+- Etymon: The word balance derives from Latin bilanx: 'having two scales'

-Essential Definition
+Essential definition

 The essential, morphological definition of balance" is 'having two scales'.
 This denotes the apparatus or condition of possessing two sides, pans, or considerations, and does not in itself imply any particular state of equality or equilibrium between them.

-Semantic Context
+Semantic context

 - Conventional sense: A state in which opposing forces harmonise; equilibrium.
 (Note: Semantic drift from essential meaning)